Thinking Outside the Country

 My second opportunity to think outside the country was a short 13 month stay in Egypt as a free-lancer (on-the-economy) begging for consultant crumbs from the US Agency for International Development.
 Got to visit all 45 agricultural research stations from Asawan to Alexandria, took sailing lessons on the Nile and the Aswan to Luxor Nile cruise.
 Got to see how the civilian side of the Federal government works or doesn’t.

-After 2008 I found out that I couldn’t afford to live my ‘bliss’ lifestyle any place in the US on Social Security and my dinky pension.
-I exercised my one marketable job skill – speaking English with an American accent – seven years in Mainland China.
+At 65 I found out that I couldn’t afford to live my ‘bliss’ lifestyle any place in the US, on Social Security and my dinky pension.
+I exercised my one remaining marketable job skill – speaking English with an American accent – for seven years in Mainland China.

 My good looking partner with her JD Law creds, became disenchanted with being a shill for Chinese ESL training schools so we began looking for greener, affordable pastures.
 India, Vietnam, the Philippines and Korea were ruled out in favor of Antalya, Turkey, San Diego weather at one third the US cost of living.